Skip to main content

 You track your steps, monitor your sleep, and log your meals in a wellness app, trusting that this intimate data is a private conversation between you and your device.
 The sense of control and insight these tools provide is a powerful step in a personal health journey.

 A common assumption is that all health-related information is shielded by a single, powerful law.
-The reality of is a complex biological system in its own right, with different rules governing different parts of the ecosystem.
+The reality of data privacy is a complex biological system in its own right, with different rules governing different parts of the ecosystem.
 Your relationship with a wellness app you download from an app store exists in a space that is often outside the direct protection of the Health Insurance Portability and Accountability Act (HIPAA).

 HIPAA is a federal law designed to protect sensitive patient health information.
 Its protections, however, are specific.
 They apply to what are called “covered entities” and their “business associates.”
 Think of these as the primary custodians of your official medical life ∞ your doctors, hospitals, pharmacies, and your health insurance plan.